UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 published at least once in their life in a WebBlog, an extra effort is to understand the fact that uniCMS allows us to:

-- create a post and decide in which context (webpath) it would be published, in one or many place (WebPaths)
+- create a post and decide in which context (WebPath) it would be published, in one or many place (Contexts)
-- manage a block, called publication_preview for example, that represent an automatic preview of all the publications that belongs to that webpath
+- manage a block, called *publication_preview* for example, that represent an fancy list of all the publications that belongs to that webpath

 Handlers will show the history of your Publications (**List**) and will let the user read them (**View**).